 - contain all standard terms and any special terms (which must comply with the Act)

 - give the lessor’s/agent’s name, address and phone number

 - give the tenant’s name and phone number

 - give the name of any person (an agent), the lessor authorises to stand in their place in agreed situations.
 The lessor must give the tenant written notice of any changes within 14 days

-- say how much rent is to be paid and how and when it is to be paid
+- state how much rent is to be paid and how and when it is to be paid

 - state the ending date for fixed term agreements, and